IntersectMBO/plutus/docs/raml/README.md

 #### Standard Peano numbers

 The file [Peano.raml](./Peano.raml) contains a simple RAML program involving Peano numbers.
-The output of RAML's analyser is in yyy, and the output of the evaluator, including the actual resource consumption, is in zzz.
-As can be seen, RAML is able to predict the resource usage precisely.
-The RAML documentation doesn't describe how members of algebraic datatypes are represented in the heap, but examination of the intermediate code suggests that a Peano number requires 4 heap cells for each `S` constructor and 2 for the `Z` constructor.
+The output of RAML's heap usage analysis is in [Peano.heap-analysis](./Peano.heap-analysis) and the output of the evaluator, including the actual heap consumption, is in [Peano.evaluation](./Peano.evaluation).
+As can be seen, RAML is able to predict the heap usage precisely.
+The RAML documentation doesn't describe how members of algebraic datatypes are represented in the heap, but examination of the intermediate code functions as members of algebraic datatypes (essentially closures suggests that a Peano number requires 4 heap cells for each `S` constructor and 2 for the `Z` constructor.